RuleML/psoa-ruleml/transrun/1.4.2/local/README.txt

   XSB platform: The efficient XSB Prolog engine.
   SWI platform: The widespread SWI Prolog engine.
-See http://psoa.ruleml.org for details of PSOA RuleML and PSOATransRun and https://github.com/RuleML/PSOATransRunComponents for the repository.
+See http://psoa.ruleml.org for details of PSOA RuleML and PSOATransRun and https://github.com/RuleML/PSOATransRunComponents for the Java/ANTLR/... sources and http://psoa.ruleml.org/lib/ for the PSOA libraries.

 REQUIREMENTS
 Operating System: Windows, Linux, or Mac OS X